abdulrehman-03/abdulrehman-03.github.io/writeups/htb/unictf-mss.md

 ![challenge](./images/unictf-2023/mss1.png)

 <br>
 The query prompt is taking a json input and executing the functions based on our input.
-Following code is handling the query parameter.<br>
+Following code is handling the query parameter.<br><br>

 ![challenge](./images/unictf-2023/mss2.png)